 In his presentation at the SCHUMANN Conference 2021, Florian Zeilerbauer, Head of Credit Risk Management & Collection at UTA (Union Tank Eckstein GmbH), discussed the challenges and lessons learned during the digitization project he has led and is still leading at UTA, which he sees not so much in the technical execution rather than in the non-technical aspects: the motivation and engagement of the employees and a thoughtful resource management.

-Achievements with the help of SCHUMANN's credit risk software CAM
+Achievements with the help of SCHUMANN's credit decisioning software CAM

-The introduction of CAM Financial Services, the credit risk management solution provided by SCHUMANN, has led to the following achievements:
+The introduction of CAM Financial Services, the credit risk software provided by SCHUMANN, has led to the following achievements:

 - The data of 100k customers are kept in CAM

 - 4,5M accounting information have been transferred so far